 - A detective using multiple P-R-I-D-E Loops to determine the best course of action for an investigation.

-Predict-React-Decide-Evaluate (P-R-D-E) Loop: The P-R-D-E Loop is used to make decisions in the highest stress, most time critical moments.
+Predict-React-Decide-Evaluate (P-R-D-E) Loop (URGENT DECISION LOOP): The P-R-D-E Loop is used to make decisions in the highest stress, most time critical moments.
 In this loop, an officer is primarily relying on their previous experience to formulate their decisions.
 There is just not enough time to use a skill that has not been fully developed or academic knowledge that has never been applied to a real situation.
 It is within this loop that muscle memory, recognition-primed decision-making, or statements like “my training just kicked in” are used to describe how these types of decisions are formulated.
 More than anything, human beings trust their prior experience and in these types of situations that is true ten-fold.

 The steps of Predict and React occur as they normally would; the React Phase recognizes the situation for what it is and notes that a decision must be made quickly.
 It must be accepted that because these are high stress moments, incomplete or poor predictions and reactions can occur if training to handle high stress moments has not occurred.
 Due to the limitation of time, the Investigate Phase is skipped because Decide needs to occur as soon as possible and it must be with the information present.
 Upon making the decision and the necessary deliberate action occurring, the Evaluate Phase becomes an extremely vital component to a successful P-R-D-E Loop.
 Rarely will a single decision bring an end to a high VUCA situation.
 Evaluation of the decision must occur promptly because most likely another critical decision is probably about to be needed.